EckhartOSB/opml-browser/opml-browser-readme.txt

 	Leave empty to load from the URL.
     d.
 Image URL: the URL for the icon images for each item.  if not set, defaults to get_settings('siteurl') . '/wp-content/plugins/opml-browser/images/'.
     e.
+Use rss.png from /wp-includes/images (Monda option)?
+Check this box to make an exception for the location of rss.png to share the image loaded with the one used by WordPress itself.
+    f.
 Exclude if no HTML link?
 Check this box to omit any outline entry that has no "htmlUrl" or "url" attribute.
-    f.
+    g.
 Exclude if no feed link?
 Check this box to omit any outline entry that has no "xmlUrl" attribute.
-    g.
+    h.
 Exclude (this domain)?
 Check this box to omit any entry that has an htmlURL or xmlURL attribute that specifies a URL on the same domain as your WordPress blog.
-    h.
+    i.
 Link to OPML?
 Check this box to provide a link to your OPML using the OPML icon.
 	This link will appear as the top-level entry in the hierarchy.
-    i.
+    j.
 Show clickable folders for categories?
 Check tis box to show a folder icon beside each category entry, which can be clicked to open or close the category.
-    j.
+    k.
 Start with folders closed?
 Check this box to have all categories collapsed on startup if and only if the "Show clickable folders" option is selected and javascript is enabled in the browser (otherwise the user wouldn't have any way to open them).
-    k.
+    l.
 Sort items?
 Check this box to sort items by title within each folder, in natural order, case-insensitive.
-    l.
+    m.
 Flatten hierarchy?
 Check this box to eliminate category folders.
 If sort is enabled, then all items will be sorted together.
-    m.
+    n.
 Include OPML descriptions as tooltips?
 Check this box to use the OPML description attribute (if present) as tooltip text for each item.
-    n.
+    o.
 Left indent (CSS margin) Use any CSS measurement specification to indicate how much sub-items should be indented from their containing item.
 It is initially set to "5px".
 Empty this field	to suppress indentation.
-    o.
+    p.
 Include "Get this widget" link (please)?
 Check this box to include a link to the site for this widget, or uncheck it to omit the link.
 6. Drag the opml-blogroll widget to the sidebar where you want it to appear.
 7. Save changes.